jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

       - they can be a means to improve the effectiveness of a primary control or as the alternative or failover option in the event of a primary control failure

 - 1.9.5 Control assessments (e.g. security and privacy)
-  - **Security control assessment (SCA)**: formal evaluation and review of individual controls against a baseline
+  - **Security Control Assessment (SCA)**: formal evaluation and review of individual controls against a baseline; tests if an organization's security controls (technical, administrative, and physical) are implemented correctly, functioning as intended and meeting security requirements
+  - basically a formal evaluation of a defined set of controls against a baseline or reliability expectation; may be conducted with the Security Test and Evaluation (ST&E); [NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations](https://www.nist.gov/privacy-framework/nist-sp-800-53a) ensure the security requirements and enforcement of appropriate security controls
+  - goals of SCA:
+    - ensure the effectiveness of the security mechanisms
+    - evaluate the quality and thoroughness of the risk management processes
+    - produce a report of the relative strengths and weaknesses of the deployed security infrastructure
   - An SCA goal is to ensure security mechanism effectiveness; periodically assess security and privacy controls to determine what’s working, what isn’t
     - As part of this assessment, the existing documents should be thoroughly reviewed, and some of the controls tested randomly
     - A report is typically produced to show the outcomes and enable the org to remediate deficiencies